Apollo Global Management's shares surge on resignation of CEO Black

-NEW YORK (Reuters) - Apollo Global Management Inc shares surged more than 7% on Tuesday as investors viewed the resignation of CEO Leon Black as bolstering the private equity firm’s fundraising efforts.
+NEW YORK (Reuters) - Apollo Global Management Inc shares surged more than 7% on Tuesday after the resignation of CEO Leon Black, which investors viewed as bolstering the private equity firm’s fundraising efforts.

-Black stepped down after an investigation into his ties with late financier and convicted sex offender Jeffrey Epstein.
+Black said on Monday he was stepping down after an investigation into his ties to late financier and convicted sex offender Jeffrey Epstein.

 The independent review, conducted by law firm Dechert LLP, found Black was not involved in Epstein’s criminal activities.
 But it concluded Black paid Epstein $158 million for advice on tax and estate planning and related services between 2012 and 2017, a decision that Black said he regretted.

-Apollo executives had warned in October that some investors had paused their commitments to the buyout firm’s funds as they awaited the review’s findings.
+Apollo executives said in October that some investors had paused their commitments to the buyout firm’s funds as they awaited the review’s findings.
 Apollo said on Monday that despite the controversy, its assets under management grew by $22 billion in the fourth quarter of 2020 to $455 billion.

 Margaret Brown, a board member at the California Public Employees’ Retirement System (CalPERS), said she still wanted the roughly $400 billion pension plan, the largest in the United States, to consider halting future investments to Apollo.